Speak to Our San Diego Boating Accident Lawyers

 Every boater is responsible not only for the safety of themselves and those on their vessel‚ but for the safety of every other person on the water.

 The following outlines some of the most important rules and regulations established under California boating law:

 Life Jacket Requirement

 Every vessel must have one Coast-Guard-approved wearable life jacket on board for each passenger.
-They must be the appropriate size for the wearer and must be easily accessible‚ but only children under the age of 13 are required to wear their life jacket at all times when on board the vessel (but not necessary in an enclosed cabin).
-Every person being towed by a boat or on board a personal watercraft (PWC) is required to wear a Coast-Guard-approved life jacket.
+They must be the appropriate size for the wearer and must be easily accessible‚ but only children under the age of 13 are required to wear their life jacket at all times when on board the vessel (but not necessarily in an enclosed cabin).
+Every person being towed by a boat or on board, a personal watercraft (PWC) is required to wear a Coast-Guard-approved life jacket.

 California also has a variety of laws governing the operation of boats and PWCs.
 The most important of these include the following:

 - No person under the age of 16 is allowed to operate a boat powered in excess of 15 horsepower or a sailboat longer than 30 feet; however‚ children between 12 and 15 may operate such vessels under the supervision of an adult who is at least 18 years old.

 - It is illegal to operate any vessel or PWC with a blood alcohol content (BAC) of 0.08 percent or more.
 If the BAC is between 0.05 and 0.08 percent‚ the operator may still be considered under the influence of alcohol.